ropoko/ropoko/README.md

 My name is Rodrigo.
 I'm interested in music, development and cyberSecurity! :D

-- 🔭 Working on: Templates C# MVC and integration with MySQL, Win Forms :D
+- 🔭 Working on: C# MVC4 and Angular 10
-- 🌱 Learning: MVC, Linux, FreeBSD
+- 🌱 Learning: Linux, Angular
 - 👯 I’m looking to collaborate on: Anything
 - 💬 Ask me about: Good Practices in C#
 - 📫 How to reach me: Discord - Ropoko#2230